gcc-mirror/gcc/gcc/ada/doc/gnat_ugn/gnat_utility_programs.rst

   By default, *gnattest* generates a monolithic test driver that aggregates the individual tests into a single executable.
-It is also possible to generate separate executables for each test, by passing the switch ``--separate-drivers``.
+It is also possible to generate separate executables for each test or each unit under test, by passing the switch ``--separate-drivers`` with corresponding parameter.
 This approach scales better for large testing campaigns, especially involving target architectures with limited resources typical for embedded development.
 It can also provide a major performance benefit on multi-core systems by allowing simultaneous execution of multiple tests.

   *gnattest* can take charge of executing the individual tests; for this, instead of passing a project file, a text file containing the list of